 More responsibility - Extreme Ownership.

 A lot more.
 Now there are no excuses — he told me to do that.
 She did not deliver.
-No. You are responsible, you are the main person on a certain feature/task/whatever.
-Not anyone else.
-That brings me, to another point.
+No. You are responsible, all of you are in fact.
+All of you collectively are responsible for the product’s success.
+That brings me, to another point, because that collective ownership is built upon another thing.

 One that is so, so, so important in the whole software development process, that I can't stress it enough.
 Yet it's so rarely seen.